-Insulin pumps are portable devices that are attached to the body and deliver constant amounts of rapid or short acting insulin via a catheter placed under the skin.
+Insulin pumps are portable devices attached to the body that continuously deliver amounts of rapid or short acting insulin via a catheter placed under the skin.

 Around 1 in 1,000 people with diabetes wears an insulin pump.

 What is an insulin pump?

 An insulin pump is a small device (a little larger than a pack of cards) that delivers insulin into the layer of fat that sits just below the skin (subcutaneous tissue).

 Because the insulin pump stays connected to the body, it allows the wearer to modify the amount of insulin they take within the press of a few buttons at any time of the day or to program in a higher or lower rate of insulin delivery to occur at a chosen time, which can be when sleeping.

 An insulin pump consists of the main pump unit which holds an insulin reservoir which typically holds between 176 and 300 units of insulin.

 The reservoir is attached to a long, thin piece of tubing with a needle or cannula at one end.